NathanKr/simple-github-actions-ci-cd-pipline/README.md

 <h2>Points of Interest</h2>
 <ul>
     <li>It is usefull to use act <a href='#ref2'>[2]</a> at least when keys are not involved check e.g. tag 0.2</li>
+    <li>i was looking for unique identifier to store old repo versions on the vps. i was thinking about time stamp and this was used in few steps. i was trying to use env but it gave warning. so instead i have used github actions out of the box constant  </li>
 </ul>

 <h2>Future work</h2>
 <ul>
 <li>Try to do more generic workflow : may be put operations in bash scripts</li>
-<li>Use for more realistic repo e.g. next.js with environemnt variable</li>
+<li>Use for more realistic repo e.g. next.js with environemnt variable - github.run_number.
+This increment but one on every run and is id also on the github repo datshboard under actions</li>
 </ul>

 <h2>Open issues</h2>